 While 48 hours in Havana may not be enough, and some restrictions apply, the city is most definitely ready to be found.

 Before you travel

 First, let’s go over the logistical things you need to take care when you’re planning your visit to Havana.

 You may need to visa to enter Cuba.
 Requirements vary by country so check with your embassy or department of state.
 You may be able to get your visa through the airliner you fly.
 Alaska Airlines, the airliner I used, allows you to order visas online through its partner, Cuba Travel Services.
 You can get your visa at the airport as well, but you’ll have to arrive very early.
 Check with your airline to find out their visa policies.

 Book a casa particular

 If you want to experience how ordinary Cubans live, the best place to stay is at a casa particular.
 It’s Cuba’s equivalent of an Airbnb and one of the few types of accommodation that the government doesn’t run.
 You can find a casa particular on the Airbnb website simply by searching for accommodation in Havana.
 I would recommend you stay in a residential area as opposed to bustling Old Town.
 I stayed in El Vedado, a calm neighbourhood on the west side.

 In Cuba, there are two types of currency – one for locals and one for foreigners.
 The Cuban CUC is the currency for foreigners.
 Locals use a currency called CUP.
 The exchange rates are 1 CUC to 25 CUP and 1 CUC to 1 USD.

-It’s important to note that there’s a 10% commission to exchange American dollars. euros will give you the most favorable exchange rate.
+It’s important to note that there’s a 10% commission to exchange American dollars. euros will give you the most favourable exchange rate.
 Regardless of where you’re coming from, I’d recommend you get some euros from your local bank before you leave for Cuba.